 Growing up in Seattle, you kind of just know that summer starts after the 4th of July – don’t ask me why, that’s just the way it is.
 That’s generally when the weather is really nice and the sun shines all the time.
-Which is why most outdoor events are in July and August.
+Which is why most outdoor Seattle July events.
 School is out and people flock to the few beaches we have, picnics in the many parks are a daily occurrence, and evening BBQs and music events are what people live for.

 First things first, 4th of July!
 The biggest party that happens is the Seafair Summer Fourth!
 The party is on both ends of Lake Union, Gas Works Park on the North and South Lake Union Park, not surprisingly, on the South.
 You can get tickets to both on their website.
 Gates open at noon for both, and they offer live music, food, and a beer garden to keep you entertained until the real show starts around 10pm.
 If you can’t make it to the event, or maybe if crowds aren’t your thing, you can watch it live on channel 7.